d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 with one hidden layer with two units, say $h_1$ and $h_2$.
-In this case, we could permute the weights $\mathbf{W}_1$ of the first layer and likewise permute the weights of the output layer to obtain the same function function.
+In this case, we could permute the weights $\mathbf{W}_1$ of the first layer and likewise permute the weights of the output layer to obtain the same function.
 There is nothing special differentiating the first hidden unit vs the second hidden unit.
 In other words, we have permutation symmetry